Azure/Azure-Sentinel/Parsers/ASimDns/README.md

   - **Infoblox NIOS** - ASimDnsInfobloxNIOS (regular), vimDnsInfobloxNIOS (parametrized)
   - **GCP DNS** - ASimDnsGcp (regular), vimDnsGcp  (parametrized)
   - **Corelight Zeek DNS events** - ASimDnsCorelightZeek (regular), vimDnsCorelightZeek  (parametrized)
+  - **Sysmon for Windows** (event 22), collected using either the Log Analytics Agent or the Azure Monitor Agent, supporting both the Event and WindowsEvent table, ASimDnsMicrosoftSysmon (regular), vimDnsMicrosoftSysmon (parametrized)

 use regular parsers when you want to query interactively your DNS logs.
 Use parameterized parsers when using DNS logs in your content such as detection, hunting queries or workbooks.
 You can also use it interactively if you want to optimize your query